-Every rain inches of soil wash away, never to be seen again.
+Every rain inch washes away soil, never to be seen again.
 Follow this soil down streams of run-off, down creeks into rivers, eventually into disappearing ponds.
-Lake Lanier in Martinsville VA, like hundreds of ponds across Virginia pay more than $150,000 to be dredged.
+Lake Lanier in Martinsville, VA, like hundreds of ponds across Virginia, pays more than $150,000 to be dredged.
 This is a massive budget for a private pond.

 As a pond owner, imaging these benefits …